simplyrk/form-builder/docs/README.md

 ## License

-Cursor CRM is licensed under the terms specified in the [LICENSE](../LICENSE) file.
+Form Builder is licensed under the terms specified in the [LICENSE](../LICENSE) file.
 Please review the license before using or contributing to the project.